thevaibhav09/Financial_Credibility_Analysis/README.md

 * In Banking industry, loan applications are generally approved after a thorough background check of the customer's repayment capabilities.
 * Credit Score plays a significant role in identifying customer's financial behaviour (specifically default).
-* People belonging to rural India do not have credit score and it is difficult to do a direct assessment.
+* Most people do not have credit score and it is difficult to do a direct assessment.
 # Attribute Information
 1. Id: Primary Key
 2. Personal Details: city, age, sex, social_class